douglasgscofield/bioinfo/scripts/README.md

 fai2Bed.pl
 ----------

-Identical in operation to `samHeader2Bed.pl` immediately above, except instead of a SAM header the script creates a BED file from a Fasta index file in .fai format.
+Similar in operation to `samHeader2Bed.pl` immediately above, except instead of a SAM header the script creates a BED file from a Fasta index file in .fai format.
 Such a file is produced with `samtools faidx file.fa`, in this case it would be named `file.fa.fai`.

-All options are identical to `samHeader2Bed.pl`.
+All options are identical to `samHeader2Bed.pl`, except for this additional option which allows naming the sequences to be included:

+    -L FILE, --list FILE  Include the sequences listed in FILE in the BED and no others.
+Cannot be used with other selection options.